objy-org/objy/README.md

 ```

 ## Pluggable Technologies

 Every use case has it's special technical requirements.
 That's why OBJY has a plaggable and extendable mapper ecosystem to plug in any technology responsible for data persistence, processing and observation.
 These mappers can be used to define Object Families (Objects that have the same technical requirements and share the same mappers).

-## Data Sources
+## Data Source Ecosystem

-In order to build production-grade platforms and solutions, OBJY let's you plug in just the right technologies for specific use cases.
+In order to build production-grade solutions, OBJY let's you plug in just the right technologies for specific use cases.
 This is what object families are for.
 They represent objects that have the same requirements for the underlying technologies used for persistence, processing and observation.

 See [Mappers](#mappers) for details.